 - Each form is designed to represent disbursement to no more than six students.
 When more than six students are to receive funds, use the appropriate number of additional forms.
 NOTE: The University-Sanctioned Group Travel/Meal Money form will not replace the process of obtaining receipts for meal expenses incurred.
 Rather, the form is to be used when the distribution of cash for meal expenses is more feasible than obtaining receipts.

 - Reimbursement of personal expenses such as personal travel insurance, personal telephone calls, alcoholic beverages, movies, laundry, extra meals, etc., is not allowed.

 - As an exception, expenses for laundry service and dry cleaning shall be allowed only for extended foreign travel, or for athletic teams on extended trips.
 Receipts for expenses over $10 should be provided.

-- In exceptional circumstances, legitimate and well-documented expenses that would otherwise be denied will be reimbursed when approved by the appropriate administrators.
+- In exceptional circumstances, legitimate and well-documented expenses that would otherwise be denied will be reimbursed when approved by Deans or appropriate Vice President-level administrator.

 - Prospective University candidates can have their travel and moving expenses reimbursed at the discretion of the department seeking to hire a candidate.
 The terms and limits of the reimbursements for travel and moving expenses are approved by each department, but should not exceed the limits set for University employees established in this policy.
 In the event that moving expenses are reimbursed, the taxable amount reimbursed is reported on the employee’s W-2 form.